Location: East Bridgford

 Cedar Vale is an Independent Hospital for men living with autism

-Situated in East Bridgford, Nottinghamshire, Cedar Vale provides assessment and intervention for up to 14 men living with autism and learning disabilities.
+Situated in East Bridgford, Nottinghamshire, Cedar Vale provides assessment and treatment for up to 14 men living with autism.
 The team can support people who are detained under the Mental Health Act, as well as those who have complex needs and behaviours, or who have significant difficulties with social engagement.

 Cedar Vale is an impressive period property, situated on the edge of a picturesque village in its own extensive grounds.

 The service consists of three distinct areas to support individuals with different levels of need.

 - An apartment area has been developed within the hospital to accommodate up to six people.
 Bedrooms are all en-suite, there is a separate lounge along with a fully equipped life skills kitchen.